February 1, 2016

 Alberta is at a crossroads in wildlife management as Alberta’s associate minister of public lands and wildlife, Don Sparrow, attempts to railroad through legislation of a new wildlife act endorsing game farming.
 These attempts have been met with widespread public opposition from many Albertan’s.
 Representatives of the Alberta Fish and Game Association, Alberta Wilderness Association, and the recently-formed ESAU (Equal Shares for All Users) have united to oppose revisions to the Wildlife Act.

-Game farming making its debut in Canada.
+Game farming makes its debut in Canada.

 Manitoba acquires its first game farm for elk in Spring.
 The objectives of the ranch are to sell elk meat, breed stock for sale to New Zealand and research into elk habits, such as food preferences, calving information, etc. The venture starts with 10 elk, one bull and nine pregnant cows, removed from a local native herd due to a lack of available animals from other sources.
 The proposal for the game farm is supposed to go through a public consultation process.
 However, due to an intervening election in which the file changed hands, only one public meeting is held before someone signs the go-ahead for the venture.
 Consequently, there are a number of problems that are not taken into account that are outlined by the Dept. of Natural Resources and various concerned groups.